StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 It is recommended to use [token-based authentication](#token-based-authentication).
 {% endhint %}

-With HTTP basic authentication, the `username` and `password` specified in the API-Integration Agent check configuration files are used to connect to Splunk.
-These parameters are specified in the section `authentication.basic_auth` of each API-Integration Agent Splunk check configuration file.
+With HTTP basic authentication, the `username` and `password` specified in the StackState Agent V1 check configuration files are used to connect to Splunk.
+These parameters are specified in the section `authentication.basic_auth` of each StackState Agent V1 Splunk check configuration file.

 {% tabs %}
 {% tab title="Example check configuration with HTTP basic authentication" %}